Christian1984/vfrmap-for-vr/README.md

 # Attribution

 This project uses forks of two amazing community projects.
-Without them it would have taken me an incredible amount of time building this thing all on my own.
+Without them, it would have taken me an incredible amount of time building this thing all on my own.
 Hence, I want to thank the two:

 - The server is forked from [lian/msfs2020-go](https://github.com/lian/msfs2020-go).
 - The client/ingame panel is forked from [bymaximus/msfs2020-toolbar-window-template](https://github.com/bymaximus/msfs2020-toolbar-window-template).